 Three months on from the introduction of the Disclosure Pilot Scheme, we examine judicial developments.

-- parties are obliged to meet to discuss and fill in a joint Disclosure Review Document (DRD) after closure of statements and before the case management meeting
+- Parties are obliged to meet to discuss and fill in a joint Disclosure Review Document (DRD) after the closure of statements and before the case management meeting

 The use of technology is now non-negotiable in relation to compliance

 Although many law firms already utilise technology to effectively manage eDisclosure, the Pilot specifically provides that technology should be used to improve efficiency and proportionality.
 This includes Technology Assisted Review (TAR) for analysing large quantities of electronic material.
 Firms will have to reach a minimum level of technical competence to comply with the Pilot provisions.

 Two issues surrounding the Pilot have been decided in recent cases, providing clarity and demonstrating Judicial support for the scheme.

 How the Pilot will apply to pre-1 January cases – UTB LLC v Sheffield United & Others EWHC 914 (Ch)